hpca-uji/CIBER-CAFE/HEMM-Analysis/README.md

 ## Test the HEMM

+Copy in your CIBER-CAFE/HEMM-Analysis folder the [Test](https://github.com/hpca-uji/CIBER-CAFE/tree/main/HEMM-Analysis/Test) folder available in this repository.
-Check the README in the Test folder
+Afterward, follow the instructions provided in the Test/README.

 ## Contact information